kluctl/kluctl/docs/kluctl/commands/gitops-reconcile.md

 Misc arguments:
   Command specific arguments.

       --context string               Override the context to use.
   -l, --label-selector string        If specified, KluctlDeployments are searched and filtered by this label selector.
+      --log-grouping-time duration   Logs are by default grouped by time passed, meaning that they are printed in batches to make reading them easier.
+This argument allows to modify the grouping time. (default 1s)
-      --name string             Specifies the name of the KluctlDeployment.
+      --log-since duration           Show logs since this time. (default 1m0s) --log-time                     If enabled, adds timestamps to log lines --name string                  Specifies the name of the KluctlDeployment.
   -n, --namespace string             Specifies the namespace of the KluctlDeployment.
-If omitted, the current namespace
+If omitted, the current
-                                from your kubeconfig is used.
+                                     namespace from your kubeconfig is used.

 ```
 <!-- END SECTION -->